Obesity, South Africa's emerging health crisis

 Nearly three quarters of South Africans are overweight and the country ranks third in a list of the world's most obese nations behind the United States and Mexico, according to surveys by GlaxoSmithKline and medical journal The Lancet.

-Africa has for decades been grappling with well publicized epidemics such as HIV/AIDS, malnutrition and malaria, but a wave of new health risks has gone relatively unnoticed.
+Africa has for decades been grappling with well publicised epidemics such as HIV/AIDS, malnutrition and malaria, but a wave of new health risks has gone relatively unnoticed.

 An increase in disposable income among a rapidly growing middle-class in developing nations such as South Africa is leading to unhealthy overeating, prompting a spike in diabetes, hypertension and strokes.